-SBT will maintain its accounting records, purchase silver and report its financial position and results in U.S. currency.
+SBT maintains its accounting records, purchases silver and reports its financial position and results in U.S. currency.
 However, certain of SBT's expenses are paid, and SBT's Units trade on the Toronto Stock Exchange ("TSX") in Canadian currency.
 Therefore, because exchange rate fluctuations are beyond the Trust's control, there can be no assurance that such fluctuations will not have an effect on SBT or on the trading price of its Units.